jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 ### Testing

-To successfully boostrap a product, testing is the most important step, especially in the early phases.
+To successfully bootstrap a product, testing is the most important step, especially in the early phases.

 Although cloud technology is quite efficient and convenient, the cost of launching and testing game servers using it is not cheap.